rajendra627/k8s-bootcamp/security/README.md

 #This means PSP is not enabled
 the server doesn't have a resource type "psp"
 ```
 If PSP is not enabled, you will need to enable the PodSecurityPolicy AdmissionController on your cluster.
 This is done by passing an option to the kube-apiserver.
 Unfortunately, this is not possible on AKS as you do not have access to the master nodes.
+On ACS, the approach is to ssh into the master nodes, and update the kube-apiserver manifest and add the option.
+The manifests are located in the `/etc/kubernetes/manifests` directory.
+Once the manifest is updated, you need to restart the kubectl with `sudo systemctl restart kubelet`.

-On ACS, the approach is to use [acs-engine](https://github.com/Azure/acs-engine) to create a custom cluster with it enabled.
+The other alternative is to use [acs-engine](https://github.com/Azure/acs-engine) to create a custom cluster with it enabled.
 Note, you also need to enable AppArmor on all your nodes.
-You can do this via acs-engine.

 See [restrict-hostport.yaml](./restrict-hostport.yaml) and [restrict-root.yaml](./restrict-root.yaml) for examples.